Darkhogg/polyethylene/README.md

 #### `#map(func = ID)`

-Yields the results of applying `func(elem)` to all elements.
+Yields the results of applying `func(elem)` to each element.
 If `func` is not a function, an exception is thrown.

 #### `#flatMap(func = ID)`

-Yields from the results of applying `func(elem)` to all elements, that is, performs a `yield *` on If `func` is not a function, an exception is thrown.
+Yields from the results of applying `func(elem)` to all elements, that is, performs a `yield *` on a call to `func` with each element.
+If `func` is not a function, an exception is thrown.
+If `func` returns a value that is not iterable via `yield *`, an exception is thrown.

 ### Leaf Operators

-These functions process the sequence in some way and return a single result.
+These functions process the iterable in some way and return a single result.
-`SyncIterable`s will return immediately, while `AsyncIterable`s will return a promise, but act equivalently otherwise.
+`SyncIterable`s will return immediately, while `AsyncIterable`s will return a promise, but will act equivalently otherwise.

 #### `#toArray()`

-Returns an array containing all elements of this sequence in the order they would have been yielded.
+Returns an array containing all elements of this iterable in the order they would have been yielded.

 #### `#find(func)`